ericmaniraguha/landClassificationGEE/landClassificationKamabuye_21_22_23.md

-# landClassificationGEE
-# Land Cover Classification of Kamabuye Sector 2021 to 2023
+# Land Cover Classification of Kamabuye Sector

 This repository contains the code for land cover classification of the Kamabuye Sector, Bugesera District in Rwanda.
 The classification process utilizes Sentinel-2 imagery, filtered and simplified geometries, and machine learning classifiers to distinguish various land cover types such as water, built-up areas, bare land, cropland, and vegetation.